runtipi/raspberrypi/README.md

+> [!WARNING]
+> This repository is now archived and the images are unmaintained, this is because the repository did not receive the expected traffic and it was wasting a lot of action minutes.
+If you are interested in installing Runtipi on a raspberry pi please firstly install the 64bit OS and then use the official install script.

 # Runtipi OS ⛺

 Runtipi OS is a simple operating system based on Debian Bookworm designed to make the experience of getting